Should You Add Google Adsense Advertising To Your Blog?

 You will notice that on all the articles on this site, you won’t see an ad when a page first loads on a phone.

 Readers will scroll if they are interested in your content.

 If they do, then an advertisement inserted into your article will be served and have more value.

-Not only that, but an ad below the fold also will not slow down your initial page loading speed as much.
+Also, an ad below the fold will not slow down your initial page loading speed as much.

 Serving fewer ads makes money

 Contrary to what you might imagine, more Google ads do not necessarily mean that you will make more money.

 The smart way to manage ads and earn money from advertising and paid searches is to use the Google Adsense Ad Balance tool.

 What it does is reduce the number of ads that Google serves and publishes on your site by removing your poorest-performing ad units.